Sophy Ridge on Sunday

 Sophy Ridge on Sunday (also Sunday with Niall Paterson) is a Sky News Sunday morning talk show fronted by Sophy Ridge.
-It was launched on 8 January 2017 and is currently broadcast on Sundays at 8:30am to 9:30am.
-It is followed by Sophy Ridge: The Take, a half-hour programme reacting to the interviews from the main programme.
+It aired from 8 January 2017 until 16 July 2023.

 Until July 2018, the programme was broadcast from 10:00 am to 11:00 am (with a 30-minute highlights show broadcast at 9:30 pm).
 It was broadcast at the same time as ITV's Peston on Sunday, until both programmes were rescheduled.

+In its final period on air, the programme moved to an even earlier slot of 8:30am to 9:30am and was followed by Sophy Ridge: The Take, a half-hour programme reacting to the interviews from the main programme.

 From 10 September 2017 until 29 April 2018, Ridge was on maternity leave, with Niall Paterson fronting the show (rebranded as Sunday with Niall Paterson).
 Ridge returned on 4 May 2018.
 On 16 May 2021 she began another period of maternity leave, with Trevor Phillips occupying the slot and the show temporarily renamed Trevor Phillips on Sunday.

 As part of Sky News' coverage of the 2019 United Kingdom general election, it was announced that the programme would be broadcast on a Saturday morning as well.